 Athletics, Sports & Recreation

-The Collective Disruption Award is presented to two partner companies that together have conceived and developed a transformative innovation through collaboration and co-creation.
-The winners of this award are changing the paradigm that it’s always startups that disrupt large companies.
-These companies combine the best of big brands and startup nation.
-The award can also be presented to an infrastructure or ecosystem platform provider that enables established company and entrepreneurial co-creation and collaboration.
+The Collective Disruption Award is presented to a group of organizations that together have conceived and developed transformative innovation through collaboration and co-creation.
+The organization(s) applying for this category may be established corporations, startups, social enterprises, as well as public or non-profit entities that have undertaken the challenge of working collaboratively with partners to create transformative innovation and market disrupting new solutions.
+The award can also be presented to an infrastructure or ecosystem platform provider that enables established large enterprise and entrepreneurial co-creation and collaboration.

 Consumer Electronics & Information Technology